Select Page

 Which stories have the essence of what you want in your life?

-And here’s another monkey wrench to throw in or possibility to throw in.
+Here’s another monkey wrench or possibility to throw in:

-As you change, shouldn’t your rules change as your life starts to expand?
+As you change, shouldn’t your rules change as your life expands?

-Why would the rules that supported you as a child be the same rules that are supporting you as an adult, with all of your new understandings and your new abilities?
+Why would the rules that supported you as a child be the same rules that are supporting you as an adult, with all of your new understandings and abilities?

 Rules can be looked at.